-16. Federal regulations implementing the MLA provide for two types of coal leasing processes: Competitive Leasing and Lease-by-Application.
+17. The Mineral Leasing Act (MLA) governs the leasing of public lands for developing deposits of federally owned coal and other minerals.
+30 U.S.C. §§ 181-287.
+Federal regulations implementing the MLA provide for two types of coal leasing processes: Competitive

+Leasing and Lease-by-Application.

-Competitive Leasing applies in those areas BLM has designated as Coal Production Regions.
+- 18. Competitive Leasing applies in those areas BLM has designated as Coal Production Regions.
 As part of this Competitive Leasing process, BLM establishes regional leasing levels that include a ceiling for coal leasing, and delineates lease boundaries based on an assessment of regional environmental impacts and public input.
 BLM then auctions leases within the Coal Production Region to the highest bidder.
-43 C.F.R § 3420.

-18. BLM's Lease-by-Application ("LBA") process applies where there is an "emergency need for unleased coal" or in areas "outside Coal Production Regions."
+43 C.F.R § 3420. - 19.
+BLM's Lease-by-Application ("LBA") process applies where there is an "emergency need for unleased coal" or in areas "outside Coal Production Regions."
 43 C.F.R § 3425.0-2.
 This process allows coal companies, rather than BLM, to delineate lease tracts and propose them for leasing.
 Lease proposals are not based on regional leasing levels or any regional environmental impact analysis.
 The LBA process does not allow BLM to put a ceiling on coal leasing.
-See 43 C.F.R § 3425.

-19. BLM can only approve an LBA if, "for environmental or other sufficient reasons," it is deemed to be in the public interest.
+See 43 C.F.R § 3425. - 20.
+BLM can only approve an LBA if, "for environmental or other sufficient reasons," it is deemed to be in the public interest.
 43 C.F.R. § 3425.1-8(a)(3).
 Furthermore, before an LBA can be issued, BLM must prepare an "environmental assessment or environmental impact statement" in accordance with NEPA.
 43 C.F.R. § 3425.3(a).
 To this end, BLM must hold a public hearing on the environmental assessment or environmental impact statement and publish notice of the hearing in the Federal Register.
-43 C.F.R. §§ 3425.3(a), 3425.4(a)(1).

-20. When a federal coal lease underlies surface lands under the jurisdiction of the Forest Service, the Forest Service must independently review and, if appropriate, consent to the leasing decision.
+43 C.F.R. §§ 3425.3(a), 3425.4(a)(1). - 21.
+When a federal coal lease underlies surface lands under the jurisdiction of the Forest Service, the Forest Service must independently review and, if appropriate, consent to the leasing decision.
 30 U.S.C. § 201(a)(3)(A)(iii); 43 C.F.R. § 3427.1.